 On April 22, 1993, version 1.0 of NCSA Mosaic, or simply Mosaic, was released, the web browser credited with popularizing the World Wide Web.
 It was the first Web browser as we know today with a graphical user interface enabling an interactive easy to use browsing experience.
+And without graphics the Web as we know it today would not exist.
+NCSA Mosaic was the web browser that led to the Internet boom of the 1990s.

 In the early days of the World Wide Web, there was a text-based browser called Lynx.
 I’m quite sure that only a few of you have heart about Lynx, but it is the oldest existing web browser still in use and in development since 1992, initiated by a few students from the University of Kansas.
 Browsing in Lynx consisted of highlighting the chosen link using cursor keys, or having all links on a page numbered and entering the chosen link’s number.
 It’s usage was intended for text terminals, but in the early 1990’s graphical user interfaces were on the rise, as e.g. workstations from Sun microsystems or even early Windows 3.1.